Pastoral Leadership

 revhannah@hollywoodumc.org

-Rev. Hannah Adair Bonner is the Senior Pastor of Hollywood United Methodist Church, with campuses located in Los Angeles, California at Hollywood and Toluca Lake.
+Rev. Hannah Adair Bonner is the Senior Pastor of Hollywood United Methodist Church.
 She is a proudly and publicly Queer clergywoman in The United Methodist Church.
-She was ordained an Elder in 2012 by Bishop Peggy Johnson in the Eastern Pennsylvania Annual Conference, and currently serves as part of their Delegation to Jurisdictional/General Conference, and coordinates communications for the Queer Delegate Caucus.
+She was ordained an Elder in 2012.
 She has served churches in both rural and urban settings, and served the global church as staff with the General Board of Discipleship.
 A highly sought after speaker and teacher, her work has focused on anti-racism, solidarity with the unhoused, immigration advocacy, leadership development, and mentoring young leaders.
 She has been respected throughout her twenty years in professional ministry as a prophetic voice within these areas, both inside of the United Methodist Church and beyond it.

 An enthusiastic communicator, she received a BS in Psychology/Gender Studies from Furman University, and her Masters of Divinity from Duke Divinity School.
 Recognized as a leader from the beginning of her career, she was a Lewis Fellow in the early years of her ministry, as well as the Young Adult Representative from the United Methodist denomination to Churches Uniting in Christ.
 She has been a keynote speaker for United Women in Faith’s Global Assembly, has done anti-racism writing and teaching for the General Commission on Religion and Race and the General Board of Global Missions, and has spoken on solidarity as a panelist at the World Methodist Conference.
 She has a relentless passion for finding ways to tell stories and help new voices be heard, and has utilized filmmaking, podcasting, and writing to amplify stories that often are overlooked.